Structure of regional estimates in Tables 1 and 2

 Other sources of Information

-This publication, as well as data files in Excel format, are available on the Small Area Labour Markets Publication page.
+This publication, as well as data files in Excel format, are available on the internet at: Small Area Labour Markets Publication page.

 It is important to note that estimates in the unsmoothed series have not been adjusted to take account of seasonal or other variations and can therefore exhibit irregular movements.
 Accordingly, they should be used with caution.